zgutterm/IBMThink2019/3-OpenShiftDeployment/README.md

 ```

 3. Send an HTTP GET to http://catalog.apps.lab.example.com/camel/catalog/1.
 This returns a 200 HTTP response code.
-Look at the Response body:
+The response includes the information
+about the catalog item with ID of 1:

 ```sh
 [student@workstation aloha-service]$ curl -si http://catalog.apps.lab.example.com/camel/catalog/1